+Nama Education/Credentials Title

+Name Education/ Credentials Title
-Name Education/Credentials Title Matthew received a Bachelor of Science in Human Development from Warner Pacific University and a diploma in Polysomnographic Technology from Concorde Career Director

-Name Education/Credentials Title College.
-He is a Registered Polysomnographic Technologist (RPSGT) with over three years of experience as a sleep technologist
+Teeter, Alyssa, RPSGT Received an Associate's degree in Accounting from Portland Community College and a diploma in Polysomnographic Technology from Concorde Career College.
+She is a Registered Polysomnographic Technician (RPSGT) with over seven years as a Sleep Tech.
+Director